dice-project/DICE-Deployment-Service/doc/Cloudify-Amazon.md

 ## Removing installation

-Simply execute `cfy teardown -f`.
-This will remove all traces of Cloudify manager from OpenStack.
+To perform initial removal of manager components, we must execute `cfy teardown -f`.
+This will probably leave manager's volume still present in AWS, because for some reason, volume attached to manager instance has `DeleteOnTermination` set to `false`.
+We can safely remove this volume in order to avoid being billed for something that we do not use or need.

 # Official documentation